 Skip to main content

 Want to make a difference to the lives of young people in the classroom?
 Train to teach in one year with our PGCE Secondary course.
-Our small cohorts ensure you have the personalised support you need to succeed in your future career as a teacher.

-You'll also benefit from a course that supports you in becoming a research-engaged teacher, who can use evidence to drive improvements in young people's learning and wellbeing.
+You will also benefit from a course that supports you in becoming a research-engaged teacher, who can use evidence to drive improvements in young people's learning and wellbeing.

 In addition to gaining Qualified Teacher Status (QTS) in accordance with government standards, you will also receive the award of PGCE with 60 credits towards our Master of Research in Education (MRes), which you can continue with beyond your PGCE year.